LazyTuba/csv-dict/README.md

-The module's constructor function accepts arguments represented as properties of a single object.
+The module's constructor function accepts arguments represented as properties of an object.

-The "keyFields" argument is an array of one/more field name(s) (a subset of values in first line of CSV file).
-The field(s) in the keyFields array specify the fields containing values which form, for each of the succeeding data lines, the a 'key' unique among all lines of the CSV file, and which is used to derive the name of the property that will represent that line.
+The "keyFields" argument is an array of one/more field name(s) (a subset of the values in the first line of CSV file).
+The field(s) in the keyFields array specify the fields containing values which form, for each of the succeeding data lines, a 'key' unique among all lines of the CSV file, and which is used to derive the name of the property that will represent that line.